Russia shows no 'sign' it's willing to comply with INF nuclear treaty, NATO says | DW | 05.07.2019

 Read more: Xi, Modi, Putin seek to strengthen multilateral world order

-Russia has repeatedly denied that it is violating the agreement, citing a shorter range for its 9M729 missile than NATO has accused it of possessing.
+Russia has repeatedly denied that it is violating the agreement, citing a shorter range than NATO for its 9M729 missile — which NATO calls SSC-8.

 ng/amp (Reuters, AFP)